MicrosoftDocs/Advertising-docs/Advertising/hotel-service/get-started-service.md

 # Using the Hotel API from a service

 Calling the Hotel API requires an access token but getting an access token requires user consent unless you have a refresh token.
-To get a refresh token, you can [write a simple consol app](../hotel-service/code-example-oauth.md) or you can use this PowerShell script.
+To get a refresh token, you can [write a simple console app](../hotel-service/code-example-oauth.md) or you can use this PowerShell script.

 ```powershell
 $clientId = "your application ID goes here"